kapyar/---/README.md

 ---
 > Program that built **Convex Set** on `Polygon` that you build by adding
 > `Point` to it.
 Program automatically count perimeter and area of this convex set.

+Screen
+---
+> PRogram that shows the features of `mutable` parametr in the class.
+It shows matrix and you can change the element of these matrices.